michael/documents-legacy/substance-0-5-0.md

 ### Substance Frontend (Michael)

 Packages the Composer, and all app-specific bits.. into the Substance Frontend.
-In other words, the Substance Frontend will be a reference integration of the Substance Composer.
+In other words, the Substance Frontend will be a reference implementation of the Substance Composer.

 ### Substance - The App (Michael)